 Reproduction and sex

 Wheat reproduces sexually in a manner typical of flowering plants.
 Seeds develop from the fertilized ovules present in the ovaries of flowers.
 All grasses produce flowers that have a single ovule per ovary and this develops into a one-seeded fruit with the fruit wall fused to the seed coat.
 A wheat seed consists of three parts: the embryo, stored food (endosperm) and a seed coat fused with with the fruit wall.
 These components are important to human nutrition.
-White flour is produced after milling the grains to remove: (1) the embryo, which is sold separately as wheat germ, (2) the seed coat and fruit coat, which is also sold separately and called wheat bran.
+White flour is produced after milling the grains to remove: (1) the embryo, which is sold separately as wheat germ, (2) the seed coat / fruit coat, which is sold separately as wheat bran.
 The remaining endosperm is primarily starch but does contain roughly 10% protein, including two proteins that combine to form gluten as flour and water mixtures (dough) are massaged (i.e. kneaded).
 The germ represents only a small part of the fruit but it contains substantial amounts of protein, fats, minerals and vitamins.
 The bran is largely indigestible fiber but it does contain some protein and fat.
 This is what makes whole-wheat flour ‘more nutritious’, i.e. more protein, minerals, vitamins and fat than white flour.
-Unfortunately, ‘more nutritious’ also applies to fungi and bacteria and whole wheat flour is considerably more likely to spoil than white flour, which is part of the reason white flour became favored.
+Unfortunately, ‘more nutritious’ also applies to fungi and bacteria; and whole wheat flour is considerably more likely to spoil than white flour, which is part of the reason white flour became favored.
 Other reasons were white flour’s improved baking qualities and the ideal of ‘purity’.

 Matter and Energy

 Wheat is a typical photosynthetic autotroph.
 Individual plants accumulate carbon dioxide from the atmosphere and use it to form carbohydrates that are both used to enlarge the plant (i.e. grow) and also to be ‘burned’ in cellular respiration to provide energy for the plant.
-Wheat is typical of seed plants, requiring 17 elements, carbon, hydrogen and oxygen (acquired as water and carbon dioxide), plus an additional 14 ‘minerals’ that are obtained from the soil solution by the root system.
+Wheat is typical of seed plants, requiring 17 elements, carbon, hydrogen and oxygen (acquired as water and carbon dioxide) , plus an additional 14 ‘minerals’ that are obtained from the soil solution by the root system.

 The most significant interactions of wheat are with humans who actively foster its growth by planting it and culturing it.
 Like many crop species (but not like most plants) it is an ‘annual’ species: it has a finite lifetime that is less than a year, resulting from the fact that the shoot apical meristem is converted into a flowering meristem within a year of planting.
 Once the conversion to a flowering meristem occurs, no further growth of the shoot is possible.
 Moreover, as flowers and fruits develop, the nutrients in the existing plant structure, especially leaves, are mobilized and delivered to the developing seeds, providing them with nutrients but eliminating the ability of leaves to photosynthesize.
-Wheat can be harvested in as little as 100 days after planting, and can be planted in late spring and harvested in late summer (‘spring wheat’) or can be planted in early fall and harvested in late spring (‘winter wheat’).
-The latter varieties need a cold treatment (‘vernalization treatment’) to induce flowering.
+Wheat can be harvested in as little as 100 days after planting, and can be planted in late spring and harvested in late summer (‘spring wheat’) or can be planted in the fall and harvested in the late spring or summer (‘winter wheat’).
+The inter wheat varieties need a cold treatment (‘vernalization treatment’) to induce flowering.

 Important to the interaction between wheat and humans are interactions between wheat and: